Skip to content

 During the Elizabethan age, map making became increasingly common, largely due to the availability of modern technology such as copper engraving and use of the printing press.
 Saxton’s survey of England and Wales, commissioned by Queen Elizabeth I, began in 1574, finishing in 1578.
 Once complete, his set of maps were first published in the Atlas of the Counties of England and Wales in 1579.

 As with most documents, subsequent reprints were introduced.
 The map presented in this post is a slightly later design from 1637.
-For my particular locality, I have centred this post around the North Tyneside area which is within modern day county of Tyne & Wear and in particular the town of Tynemouth.
-The town of Tynemouth is historic; famous for it’s ruined Priory and Castle, but with a history reaching back to pre-Roman times.
+For my particular locality, I have centred this post around the North Tyneside area which is within the modern day county of Tyne & Wear and in particular the town of Tynemouth.
+The town of Tynemouth is historic; famous for its ruined Priory and Castle, but with a history reaching back to pre-Roman times.

 The map, at around 400 years old, has some interesting place names.
 There are some which are easily recognisable to us today in Tyne & Wear – Munkseton, Blakworth, Whitlathe, Chirtons and on the south side Jerro and Sheales.
 However what’s also noted in big capital letters is TVNNOCELLVM– the old Roman name for Tynemouth.
 Or is it…..?